top of page

 spender lakes

-We must always remember that there are six lakes in the North Pender area and Hotel Lake has the shallowest mean depth, and is the second-smallest in volume.
+We must always remember that there are six lakes in the North Pender area.
+Hotel Lake is at the highest elevation of all six lakes.
+Hotel Lake has the shallowest mean depth, and is the second-smallest in volume.

-The small area, volume and mean depth of Hotel Lake limit the lake’s ability to sustain itself.
+Hotel Lake's small watershed area combined with a shallow mean depth and small volume all limit the lake’s ability to sustain itself.
 For example, drawing a large volume of water from this lake would lower the surface level and allow sunlight to reach additional areas of the lake bottom.
-This would encourage plant growth which would, in turn, affect water quality and the lake’s foreshore and its habitats.
+This would encourage plant growth which would, in turn, affect water quality, the lake’s foreshore and plant and animal habitats.

 This draw down of lake water actually did happen and is part of the lake’s history.
-In 2003, the needs of developing communities at Daniel Point and Sakinaw Ridge caused water level in the lake to reached such low levels that exposed areas of the foreshore were a concern to people on and near the lake.
-The formation of AAQWA was a response to this concern.
+In 2003, the need for water for developing communities at Daniel Point and Sakinaw Ridge caused water level in the lake to reached such low levels that exposed areas of the foreshore were a concern to people on and near the lake.
+The formation of Area A Quality Water Association (AAQWA) was a response to this concern.
 Eventually AAQWA succeeded in bringing the case, with three of its members as appellants, before the Environmental Review Board.
 An article entitled “West Coast Environmental Law Helps Sunshine Coast”, available in the Library of this website, provides an excellent summary of the events leading up to the appeal.

 An enormous amount of work was required to bring the issue of water licence transfers on Hotel Lake to a successful conclusion and we remain indebted to Joe Harrison and Area A rep John Reese and the members of AAQWA for all the work and time invested.
 Andrew Gage, Environmental Dispute Resolution Fund liaison lawyer, commented: “This decision represents one of the first real